Mayurifag/mayurifag.ru/README.md

 ## Description

-DONT USE THIS REPOSITORY NO MATTER WHAT due to security reasons (i.e. there is no role for ufw right now).
+DONT USE THIS REPOSITORY NO MATTER WHAT due to security reasons (i.e. there is no role for ufw right now and it's docker based).
 Playbook is fine only for my personal usage.

+### Older implementation

+There is branch `old-implementation-with-mailserver` without docker.
+I decided to re-write roles from scratch with all XP I got so far and include docker containers for better maintainability.
+But still there are some ideas I want to migrate into newer implementation.

 ## Requires